Chinna Jameen: Plot

-Rasaiya is brought up as an innocent man who suffers torture in the hands of his cruel uncle Rathnavel to get hold of his property for which Rasaiya is considered as legal heir.
+Rasaiya is brought up as an innocent man who suffers torture in the hands of his cruel uncle Rathnavel to get hold of his property for which Rasaiya is considered as the legal heir.
 He falls in love with Jothi; however, Rathnavel sets his henchman to molest and kill her.
 Sathya, who joins the village as a village administrative officer, turns out to be Jothi's sister who has arrived to avenge her sister's death.
 With the help of Rasaiya's friends, she transforms Rasaiya into a normal and strong person.
 In the end, Rasaiya kills Rathnavel and his henchmen and becomes a new heir to the palace.